-In the present note we wish to discuss the effect of adding an $\ell_2$ regularizer to the ES risk measure.
-As noted in \cite{takeda2008nu} and \cite{still2010Regularizing}, the optimization problem so obtained corresponds to support vector regression \cite{perez2003Extension}, therefore its study is of interest also for machine learning, independently of the portfolio optimization context.
+In the present note we discuss the effect of adding an $\ell_2$ regularizer to the ES risk measure.
+As noted in \cite{takeda2008nu} and \cite{still2010Regularizing}, the optimization problem so obtained is equivalent to one of the variants of support vector regression ($\nu$-SVR) \cite{perez2003Extension}, therefore its study is of interest also for machine learning, independently of the portfolio optimization context.
 Concerning its specific financial application, $\ell_2$ regularization may have two different interpretations.
-First, $\ell_2$ has the tendency of pulling the solution towards the diagonal where all the weights are the same.
-As such, $\ell_2$ represents a diversification pressure \cite{bouchaud2003Theory,gabor1999Portfolios} that may be useful in a situation where e.g. the market is dominated by a small number of blue chips.
+First, $\ell_2$ has the tendency to pull the solution towards the diagonal, where all the weights are the same.
+As such, $\ell_2$ represents a diversification pressure \cite{bouchaud2003Theory,gabor1999Portfolios} that may be useful in a situation where, e.g., the market is dominated by a small number of blue chips.
 Alternatively, the portfolio manager may wish to take into account the market impact of the future liquidation of the portfolio already at its construction.
-As shown in \cite{caccioli2014Lp}, market impact considerations lead one to regularized portfolio optimization, with $\ell_2$ corresponding to linear impact.
+As shown in \cite{caccioli2016liquidity}, market impact considerations lead one to regularized portfolio optimization, with $\ell_2$ corresponding to linear impact.